flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 The default turn direction for a computed hold is **right**, in-line with ICAO specifications.

 ## Programming Holds
 Now that all information about the hold is known, it is time to create a hold in the FMS via the MCDU.
+A
-A step by step guide to hold at SKENS is provided below.
+step-by-step guide to hold at SKENS is provided below.

 ![HOLD6](../../assets/advanced-guides/holds/HOLD6.png){loading=lazy}